TarushiG/Quiz-App/README.md

-# Quiz-App
-Basic Quiz App made using Flutter &amp; Dart.
+Basic Quiz App made using Flutter and Dart.